Jaau250/data-analyst-Jaau/README.md

 **#Data Cleaning**: Draw .io Removing incompatible or incorrect data sets.

-Data Pipeline design: The process of creating a system for moving data from its source to its destination while also transforming and optimizing it.
+**Data Pipeline design**: The process of creating a system for moving data from its source to its destination while also transforming and optimizing it.

-Processes using AWS services
+**Processes using AWS services**

 Step 1: Descriptive analysis question